Asymptotic Analysis of Nonlinear One-Bit Precoding in Massive MIMO Systems via Approximate Message Passing

 \section{Asymptotic Performance Analysis}

-In this section, we present an asymptotic performance analysis of the considered one-bit precoding scheme.
-We begin with the assumptions in Section \ref{Sec:assumptions}.
-In Section \ref{subsec:mainresult}, we introduce our main results, including the asymptotic statistical properties of the convex relaxation solution $\hat{\x}$ in \eqref{opt:relaxation} (Section \ref{subsubsec:hatx}) and the asymptotic SEP achieved by the proposed one-bit precoder (Section \ref{subsubsec:SEP}).
-Then, in Section \ref{subsec:framework}, we provide an overview of the main steps of our AMP-based analytical framework.
-Finally, we give a detailed comparison of our work with the state-of-the-art work \cite{ma2025} in Section \ref{subsec:compare}.
+In this section, we present an asymptotic performance analysis of the considered one-bit precoding scheme. {We begin by stating the technical assumptions in Section \ref{Sec:assumptions}.
+In Section \ref{subsec:framework}, we provide an overview of the analytical framework.
+Then, Section \ref{subsec:mainresult} introduces our main results.
+A heuristic derivation of the main results is given in Section \ref{subsec:derivation}.} Finally, we give a detailed comparison of our work with the state-of-the-art work \cite{ma2025} in Section \ref{subsec:compare}.